 5. Website navigation

 From an intuitive path from page to page to clear page titles and plenty of white space, make it easy for visitors to move through your website with clean, logical navigation.
 Forty-four percent of our survey respondents award trust points to websites with clear navigation.
-Get tips for website navigation that delights visitors.

 Today’s consumers expect websites to look good and perform well on smartphones and tablets.
 With mobile commerce expected to account for 45 percent of all ecommerce by 2020, your online store must be mobile-friendly to fulfill its potential.
 Be sure to optimize your ecommerce site with a mobile-responsive theme or app.